eejmartin/micro-saas/README.md

 - **Streamlit Frontend**: An intuitive web interface for user interactions and visualizations.
 - **Subscription-only Chat Tool with OpenAI Integration**: Leverage GPT models for natural language processing, text generation, and other AI-driven functionalities.
 - **Subscription-only AI Photo Editing Tool with Replicate API Integration**: Access a AI Photo Editing model, through the Replicate API.
+- **Subscription-only AI Document Summarize Tool with OpenId Integration**: Access a feature that leverages AI to generate concise summaries of documents.
 - **User Authentication with MongoDB Atlas**: Secure and scalable user data management using MongoDB Cloud Atlas.
 - **Railway Hosting**: Effortless deployment and hosting of the application on Railway's cloud platform.